iHeavyMetal/HeavyMetal_Discord_Bot/README.md

 # Bot functionality:
-- printing messages from discord channel to the console
+- printing messages from discord channel to the console (cogs_user)
 - reacting to messages (cogs_user)
 - sending DM with a welcome message after joining the server (cogs_bot)
+- give a role after reacting with the selected emoji to a message (cogs_bot)
 -